przekwas/auth-checklist/README.md

 				// this is a good security step.
 DO NOT pass around a user's password anymore than where you need it delete author.password;
-				// done(); is the magic function passport uses to know this strategy is well .. done running! done(null, author);
+				// done(); is the magic function passport uses to know this strategy is well .. done running!
+                // this creates req.user with our user's info! done(null, author);
 			} else {
 				// this represents a bad login attempt, and passport will auto send a response for you of 401 Unauthorized, how cool is that!